Supporting our Community

 For those with experience of West African drumming we refocus our awareness onto our connections with each other and the land around us through a mindful attention towards the playing of interconnected rhythms.

-For cost and dates email Jane :
+For more information and booking email Jane :

 [email protected]